Trends and climate

 Are there plans for any changes to the law in this area?

-- liability for bribes paid through third parties;
+There is now greater scope for liability in respect of bribes paid through third parties;

-- significantly higher penalties for commercial bribery by companies and parties that facilitate bribes.
+- imposes significantly higher penalties for commercial bribery by companies and parties that facilitate bribes (up to Rmb3 million per violation, as well as penalties for obstructing investigations).

 Which authorities are responsible for investigating bribery and corruption in your jurisdiction?